Prime detecting quasi-modular forms in higher level: Introduction

 We conclude this paper by providing, in an appendix, a purely analytic proof of some of results for the level one case.
 In particular, we give an equivalent condition (see Theorem \ref{thm:Equivalence} below) in terms of certain ratios of the Riemann zeta function for the linear combination of certain divisor functions to detect primes.
 This can be used to easily produce examples of such identities which in turn can be translated to prime-detecting identities involving partition functions.
 As the notation and results leading up to the proof of Theorem \ref{thm:Equivalence} are self-contained and somewhat independent of the rest of the paper, we have given the details in a separate section.

 The paper is organized as follows.
-In Section \ref{sec:signchanges} we show that a quasimodular cusp form not in the kernel of the sieving operator exhibits infinitely many sign changes at the prime Fourier coefficients.
+In Section \ref{sec:signchanges} we show that a quasi-modular cusp form not in the kernel of the sieving operator exhibits infinitely many sign changes at the prime Fourier coefficients.
 In Section \ref{sec:arithmetic}, we show that the corresponding Eisenstein series exhibit at most finitely many sign changes and conclude the proof of Theorem \ref{thm:VanishPrimesArithmetic}.
-In Sections \ref{sec:Basis} and \ref{sec:FiniteCheckAP} we prove Theorems \ref{thm:Basis} and \ref{thm:FiniteCheckAP} respectively.
+In Sections \ref{sec:Basis} and \ref{sec:FiniteCheckAP} we prove Theorems \ref{thm:Basis} and \ref{thm:FiniteCheckAP} (together with Corollary \ref{cor:N=1}) respectively.